LogFlames/CHAINS-Shared-Memory-Protection-in-a-Multi-tenant-JVM/README.md

 Running this code yields 614 classes if we expand from \sigma\_1 and 625 if we expand from \sigma\_2.

 I was able to get *closer* to 595 by not iterating through the exceptions, but instead adding a for loop that iterates thorugh the linked interfaces.
 Then I got 593 from \sigma\_1 and 604 from \sigma\_2, but by adding and removing arbitrary components of the expansion algorithm you can get quite close by chance, and I feel 614 is a more fair representation of my best attempt at recreating the method described in the article.
+The reason for finding more classes then they did might be becasue I ran it in linux, and so my code might include some linux-specific classes in the minimal subset.
+It would be very interesting to compare the diff of which classes I found and what classes the authors found.

-I tried to add all search-paths I could think of and that were accessible from the reflect API.
-Except for the ones used in the code above, they were interfaces, constructors and classes.
-The code then yielded 793 classe from \sigma\_1 and 797 from \sigma\_2.
-I do not think this is what the authors did, both becasue the do not mention either of these in the article (interfaces, consturctors or classes) unless they count as a "member", but also because the results are way larger (60% larger), and the numbers found previously for the inital seed and total number of classes was within 10% and 1% respectively.
+I also tried to add all search-paths that were accessible from the reflect API.
+The algorithm then explored the full bullet-list above.
+It then yielded 793 classe from \sigma\_1 and 797 from \sigma\_2.
+I do not think this is what the authors did, both becasue the do not mention either of these in the description of the algorithm: interfaces, consturctors or classes, and also because the results are way larger (60% larger than 595), and the numbers found previously for the inital seed and total number of classes was within 10% and 1% of the results from the paper.

 I would be happy to explore this further.
 Especially if you have any tips for tools or ideas to explore.